Appendix C. Naming of Viruses

 Development languages

-The HLL group is used to name viruses written in high-level programming languages, such as C, C++, Pascal, Basic, and others.
+The HLL group is used to name threats written in high-level programming languages, such as C, C++, Pascal, Basic, and others.
 To specify functioning algorithms, the following modifiers can be used:

 HLLW—worms